karanprasadgupta/ToDo-App/README.md

 ![GitHub](https://img.shields.io/github/license/karanprasadgupta/ToDo-App)
 ![GitHub last commit](https://img.shields.io/github/last-commit/karanprasadgupta/ToDo-App)

 This repository contains the source code for a simple ToDo application built using Node.js and Express.
 The app allows users to create, manage, and track their daily tasks.
-User support has not been implemented; a common task list/ Database is used to store tasks.
+User support has not been implemented; a common task list/Database is used to store tasks.
 However, can create their own custom list by changing URL.

 ## Table of Contents